 And felt along your veins the wish to kill.

-In this fourth stanza of the poem, the speaker says that when you find your child/children encountering all such fears and evils, you too find it hard to remember the time when you were “caught from the cruel past a childish glow”—which means you too forget how you experienced when you were in the same stage, and felt along your veins the wish to kill.
+In this fourth stanza of ‘Warning to Parents’, the speaker says that when you find your child/children encountering all such fears and evils, you too find it hard to remember the time when you were “caught from the cruel past a childish glow”—which means you too forget how you experienced when you were in the same stage, and felt along your veins the wish to kill.

 In order to make the poem flow easily, Jennings makes use of rhyme.
 To bring about that effect she too makes use of the technique of alliteration through the use of the letter ‘c’, “caught from the cruel past a childish glow”.
 The speaker here reminds you the time when you too were afraid of the darkness and fears that went along your veins.